dikortis/LetsTalkETC/Episodes/Episode_9.md

-tiring because you're reading it you're going like what what and then and then as you say one day you're reading to go like oh yeah I guess
+tiring because you're reading it you're going like what what and then and then as you say one day you're reading to go like I guess

 **Christian Seberino:**
-yeah right i think
+right i think
-i think the natural probably a lot of people there what they do is they don't find something they don't understand like blue filters so then they learn
+the natural probably a lot of
+people there what they do is they don't find something they don't understand like blue filters so then they learn